SuperGLUE: A Stickier Benchmark for General-Purpose Language Understanding Systems: Introduction

-In response to this significant (and surprising) progress, this paper introduces an updated benchmark called SuperGLUE.
-SuperGLUE has the same fundamental objective as GLUE: to provide a simple hard-to-game benchmark for progress toward general-purpose language understanding technologies.
-We believe that SuperGLUE is significantly harder than GLUE, and is therefore more appropriate for measuring the impact of future developments in general-purpose models of language understanding.
+In response, we introduce SuperGLUE, a new benchmark designed to pose a more rigorous test of language understanding.
+SuperGLUE has the same high-level motivation as GLUE: to provide a simple, hard-to-game measure of progress toward general-purpose language understanding technologies for English.
+We anticipate that significant progress on SuperGLUE should require substantive innovations in a number of core areas of machine learning, including sample-efficient, transfer, multitask, and unsupervised or self-supervised learning.

-\paragraph{What's New} SuperGLUE follows the basic design of GLUE: It consists of a public leaderboard built around seven language understanding tasks, drawing on existing data, accompanied by a single-number performance metric and an analysis toolkit.
-It departs from GLUE in several ways:
+SuperGLUE follows the basic design of GLUE: It consists of a public leaderboard built around eight language understanding tasks, drawing on existing data, accompanied by a single-number performance metric, and an analysis toolkit.
+However, it improves upon GLUE in several ways: